Kikuyu people: The nation and its pursuits

-Before the establishment of East Africa Protectorate in 1895, the Agĩkũyũ preserved geographic and political power from almost all external influence for many generations; they had never been subdued.
+Before the establishment of East Africa Protectorate in 1895, the Agĩkũyũ preserved geographic and political power from almost all external influence for many generation as they had never been subdued.
 Before the arrival of the British, Arabs involved in slave trading and their caravans passed at the southern edges of the Agĩkũyũ nation.
 Slavery as an institution did not exist amongst the Agĩkũyũ, nor did they make raids for the capture of slaves.
 The Arabs who tried to venture into Agĩkũyũ land met instant death.
 Relying on a combination of land purchases, blood-brotherhood (partnerships), intermarriage with other people, and their adoption and absorption, the Agĩkũyũ were in a constant state of territorial expansion.
 Economically, the Agĩkũyũ were great farmers and shrewd businesspeople.
 Besides farming and business, the Agĩkũyũ were involved in small scale industries with professions such as bridge building, string making, wire drawing, and iron chain making.
 The Agĩkũyũ had a great sense of justice (kĩhooto).

 Social and political life

 The Agĩkũyũ nation was divided into nine clans.
+These nine clans are the Anjirũ, Agacikũ, Ambũi, Angũi aka Aithiegeni, Angechi aka Aithĩrandũ, Aacera, Ambura aka Aakĩũrũ or Eethaga, Airimũ aka Agathiigia, Angarĩ aka Aithekahuno and Aicakamũyũ and all clans and families emanate from them perpetually, through patriarchy.
 Each clan traced its lineage to a single female ancestor and a daughter of Mumbi.
 The clans were not restricted to any particular geographical area, they lived side by side.
 Some clans had a recognised leader, others did not.
 However, in either case, real political power was exercised by the ruling council of elders for each clan.
 Each clan then forwarded the leader of its council to the apex council of elders for the whole community.
 The overall council of elders representing all the clans was then led by a headman or the nation's spokesman.

 Spirituality and religion

+The Gĩkũyũ were – and still are – Animists believing in the veneration of ancestors, spiritual entities, a distant High God whom they refer to as Ngai, and other supernatural beings.
+A complex animistic system including the beliefs in spirits and higher and lower gods, sometimes including a supreme being, as well as the veneration of the dead, use of magic, and traditional African medicine, is broadly shared with other African religions.

 Ngai – The Supreme Creator

-The Gĩkũyũ were – and still are – monotheists believing in an omnipotent Creator whom they refer to as Ngai.
-All of the Gĩkũyũ, Embu, and Kamba use this name.
-Ngai was also known as Mũrungu by the Meru and Embu tribes, or Mũlungu (a variant of a word referring to the Creator).
+All of the Gĩkũyũ, Embu, and Kamba use the name Ngai to refer to the distant creation force who represents the head of the spiritual world and represents the first ancestor and creator of Gĩkũyũ society.
+Ngai was also known as Mũrungu by the Meru and Embu tribes, or Mũlungu.
 The title Mwathani or Mwathi (the greatest ruler) comes from the word gwatha meaning to rule or reign with authority, was and is still used.
 All sacrifices to Ngai were performed under a sycamore tree (Mũkũyũ) and if one was not available, a fig tree (Mũgumo) would be used.
 The olive tree (Mũtamaiyũ) was a sacred tree for women.